File Size Considerations

-The size of a mobi file (used for Kindle) can be surprising, especially when compared to an equivalent epub file:
+The size of a mobi file can be surprising, especially when compared to an equivalent EPUB file:

 The mobi file is so much larger because it actually contains several files within: versions for each Kindle format (MOBI7, KF8), as well as an entire copy of the source EPUB file used to create it.

 Kindle Delivery Costs

 Unique to Kindle is a Delivery cost that is based on the size of the ebook delivered to readers (applicable when selecting the 70% royalty option).

 This calculation is not based on the size of the .mobi file generated via KindleGen.
 Rather, it is based on the smallest (MOBI7) component shown above.

 To illustrate the difference, here are sizes and cost for a sample mobi file uploaded to KDP: